CGurity/SDA/en/_activities/0202-Data-protection-policies.md

 Estimated time: 15 min

 ### Justification
 One of the core aspects of any organization is the manipulation of data given that any carried out process can be abstracted to the generation, processing, storage, and publication of information.
-In the case of organizations performing activism or documentation in the area of Human Rights, there is an important variety of types of information whose commitment may trigger negative consequences for any organization, its members or related actors.
+In the case of organizations performing activism or documentation in the area of Human Rights, there is an important variety of types of information whose compromise may trigger negative consequences for any organization, its members or related actors.
 The idea of developing a data protection policy is to establish a series of guidelines that help to treat each piece of information in the most appropriate way possible according to its sensitivity.

 ### Input data
 * Data mapping developed in the section *Data mapping and classification*